Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: System Model

 In the expression, $[ \tilde{\mathbf{H}}_{\mathrm{a}} ] _{i,j}=\tilde{h}_{\mathrm{a}}(i,j,r_{z}^{(m)},x_{z}^{(n)})$, $\mathbf{\Phi }_{\mathrm{U}}$ and $\mathbf{\Phi }_{\mathrm{B}}$ are the semi-unitary wavenumber-domain transform matrices (WTMs) given by

-where $\boldsymbol{\phi }_{\mathrm{U},i}^{}=\frac{1}{\sqrt{M}}[ \phi _{\mathrm{U}}^{}( i,r_{x}^{(1)} ) ,...,\phi _{\mathrm{U}}^{}( i,r_{x}^{(M)} ) ] ^T\in \mathbb{C} ^{M\times 1} $, and $\boldsymbol{\phi }_{\mathrm{B},j}^{}=\frac{1}{\sqrt{N}}[ \phi _{\mathrm{B}}^{}( i,x_{x}^{(1)} ,...,\phi _{\mathrm{B}}^{}( i,x_{x}^{(N)} )] ^T\in \mathbb{C} ^{N\times 1}$.
+where $\boldsymbol{\phi }_{\mathrm{U},i}^{}=\frac{1}{\sqrt{M}}[ \phi _{\mathrm{U}}^{}( i,r_{x}^{(1)} ) ,...,\phi _{\mathrm{U}}^{}( i,r_{x}^{(M)} ) ] ^T\in \mathbb{C} ^{M\times 1} $ and $\boldsymbol{\phi }_{\mathrm{B},j}^{}=\frac{1}{\sqrt{N}}[ \phi _{\mathrm{B}}^{}( j,x_{x}^{(1)}) ,...,\phi _{\mathrm{B}}^{}( j,x_{x}^{(N)} )] ^T\in \mathbb{C} ^{N\times 1}$.
 According to \cite{pizzo2021fourier}, $\tilde{\mathbf{H}}_{\mathrm{a}} $ is semi-unitary equivalent to ${\mathbf{H}}$, meaning that they have the identical top singular values.
 Moreover, compared with ${\mathbf{H}}$, $\tilde{\mathbf{H}}_{\mathrm{a}}$ has a diagonal and sparse structure.
 The diagonal elements of $\tilde{\mathbf{H}}_{\mathrm{a}}$ represent the coupling coefficients between the planar wavefront at the transceivers.
 By using the definition of semi-unitary, we have $\tilde{\mathbf{H}}_{\mathrm{a}}\approx \frac{1}{\sqrt{MN}}\mathbf{\Phi }_{\mathrm{U}}^{H}\mathbf{H\Phi }_{\mathrm{B}}^{}$.

 In Fig. \ref{fig:H_a}, we illustrate the normalized magnitude of $\tilde{\mathbf{H}}_{\mathrm{a}}$.
 It can be observed that $\tilde{\mathbf{H}}_{\mathrm{a}}$ is sparse and diagonal, indicating that the redundant information in space-domain channel representations can be removed in the wavenumber domain.
-Moreover, the significant values represent the dominant LoS components are located in a low-dimensional sub-space at the center of $\tilde{\mathbf{H}}_{\mathrm{a}}$.
+Moreover, the significant values representing the dominant LoS components are located in a low-dimensional sub-space at the center of $\tilde{\mathbf{H}}_{\mathrm{a}}$.
+It is noted that the far-field channel is a special case of a near-field channel and is dominated by one planar wavefront.
+Consequently, the wavenumber domain analysis is applicable to the far-field scenarios.
+The key distinction lies in that only one spatial DoF is available due to the planar-wave propagation in the far field.